 It’s no secret that food waste is one of the biggest problems in the world.
 Did you know that $31 billion worth of food was wasted in Canada last year?
 It’s not only your own money that you’re throwing into the trash, but also the accumulative effort and cost of energy, labour, infrastructure, transport, etc., which altogether exceed an overall cost of $100 billion.

-Reducing food waste in our everyday lives is a priority.
-Last time we showed you how to reuse food scraps for lifestyle purposes; this time, we’re going to give delicious recipe ideas you can make with from food scraps.
+Reducing food waste in our everyday lives should be a priority so we’re going to give you some delicious recipe ideas that you can make with from food scraps.
 Prepare to be amazed.

 1. Make a bone broth or vegetable stock.